ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/2020-04-27completed.md

    - [ ] Use repeat/loop (yellow) and repeat forever (red) blocks.
 See the Alien Cat for an example of both.
    - [ ] Change the speed of the character
    - [ ] Have the character become invisible and visible.
 See the Alien Bat.
    - [ ] Have the characters talk to each other.
-This project has no example, but we did it last time.
+This project has no example, but we have covered it before.
 Here is an easy example of a [simple conversation](./scratchProjects/card08-greet.pdf)